The SAFI Project

 SustainableAquaculture Financing initiative

-The name SAFI reflects both identity and mission.
-In Swahili, safi means clean, pure, or responsible—symbolizing sustainability and environmental stewardship.
-As an acronym, it stands for Sustainable Aquaculture Financing Initiative, underscoring its focus on mobilizing innovative financing and enterprise support for aquaculture in the Lake Region.
+The name SAFI reflects both the project’s identity and mission.
+In Swahili, safi means clean or responsible, symbolizing sustainability and stewardship.
+As an acronym for Sustainable Aquaculture Financing Initiative, it underscores the Fund’s focus on responsible finance that drives sustainable growth in Kenya’s aquaculture sector.